-If you have ever dreamt living on a boat for an extended period of time, or indefinitely, then recreational trawlers are a perfect option.
-Their design and shape makes them excellent for living on the water.
+If you have ever dreamt of living on a boat for an extended period of time, or indefinitely, then recreational trawlers are a perfect option.
+Their design and shape make them excellent for living on the water.
 What are the best trawlers to live on?

 Through our research, we have found the 10 best trawlers to live on: